PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Omitted Proofs

 As a result, $\forall j \in [N], \pi' \in [K]$ and $k \ne \pi_j$, we have

 Therefore, $\bfpi$ is also a Nash equilibrium of $\calG'$.

 On the other hand, suppose $\bfpi$ is a Nash equilibrium of $\calG'$.
-If $\bfpi$ is not a Nash equilibrium of $\calG$, by \Eqref{eq:delta}, there must exist a strategy profile $\bfpi$, a player $j$ and a deviation $\pi' \ne \pi_j$ such that
+If $\bfpi$ is not a Nash equilibrium of $\calG$, by \cref{eq:delta}, there must exist a strategy profile $\bfpi$, a player $j$ and a deviation $\pi' \ne \pi_j$ such that

 As a result, we have

 which leads to a contradiction since $\bfpi$ is a Nash equilibrium of $\calG$.
 Therefore, $\bfpi$ is also a Nash equilibrium of $\calG$.

 (b) We then demonstrate that any most efficient Nash equilibrium $\bfpi$ of $\calG'$ is also a most efficient equilibrium of $\calG$.